 NPAC SMS issues the M-DELETE for SV1 to the Local SMS.
 The Local SMS will revert back to using the routing information in the number pool block object for the TN in the subscription version.
 For the XML Interface, SVDD – SvDeleteDownload.
+The value for Download Reason will depend on both:

+a) the reason for the SVDD – SvDeleteDownload message (delete = number is no longer in service and being disconnected, OR, delete PTO = number is still in service and being returned to donor SP, and

+b) whether or not the Service Provider supports the new Download Reason (delete PTO).

 The NPAC SMS waits for a response from all Local SMSs.